TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 This project is based on [TuneoutDisplay](https://github.com/zmsaunders/TuneoutDisplay) by [zmsaunders](https://github.com/zmsaunders).

 My version keeps the Raspberry Pi smart display / Home Assistant integration concept, but replaces the original voice assistant approach with OpenAI GPT-Realtime speech-to-speech.
+The original script I made was just an injector script for chromium, which kinda sucked.
+Also, my hardware setup looked like a cursed image, which sucked as well.
+Surprisingly, I came across zmsaunders post on the Home Assistant subreddit, and his work solved everything except for the gpt-realtime speech-to-speech issue.

-I don't intend for anyone to see this project anyways, I'm just an idiot that doesn't know how to use GitHub and decided to click some buttons.
+I don't intend for anyone to see this project anyways, I'm just an idiot that doesn't know how to use GitHub and decided to click some buttons, and now I'm here.
 Could I have made a private copy of this repo for myself?
 Probably.
 Do I know how?
 Nope.
 I already did pushes/pulls with this repo, so there's no going back (I'm lazy).
 If anyone is reading this, I'm sorry lmao.

 ## Full Disclosure